Greenham Common Women's Peace Camp: Importance of gender

 In February 1982 it was decided that the protest should involve women only, which established it as the first and longest lasting peace encampment.
 This was important as the women were using their identity as mothers to legitimise the protest against nuclear weapons, all in the name of the safety of their children and future generations.

 The spider web became one of the most-used symbols at the camp, because it is both fragile and resilient, as the Greenham women envisioned themselves.
 The Greenham women were notorious for dressing themselves up as witches in order to contrast the symbol of the evil witch with the actions of ordinary women at the base.

 There were several instances when women entered the camp, effectively entering a "male" space.
-On New Year's Eve 1982, the women broke into the base for the first time; 44 women climbed over the military base's fence and climbed on top of the silos and danced around on them for hours.
+On New Year's Eve 1982, the women broke into the base for the first time; 44 women climbed over the military base's fence and climbed on top of the bunkers and danced around on them for hours.
 All the women were arrested, and 36 were imprisoned.
 On 1 April 1983, 200 women entered the base dressed as teddy bears.
 A "child" symbol like the teddy bear was a stark contrast to the highly militarised atmosphere of the base; the women again were highlighting the safety of their children and future generations of children.